-The twenty scales are divided into four classes, including measures of poise, self-assurance and inter-personal proclivities; measures of normative orientation and values; measures of cognitive and intellectual functioning; and measures of Role and Personal Style (http://www.cpp.com).
+The twenty scales are divided into four classes, including measures of poise, self-assurance, and inter-personal proclivities; measures of normative orientation and values; measures of cognitive and intellectual functioning; and measures of Role and Personal Style (http://www.cpp.com).

 For scoring the California Psychological Inventory, the raw scores for each scale are transferred to a profile sheet.
 By plotting the scores on a profile sheet, they are converted to T-scores: standard scores with a mean of 50 and a standard deviation of 10 (Megargee, p.5).

-The scores are interpreted and documented into three different reports, the Profile, Narrative, and Configurable Analysis.
+The scores are interpreted and documented in three different reports, the Profile, Narrative, and Configurable Analysis.
 The interpreted scores identify an individual as being one of four types: an Alpha-External, Norm Favoring; Beta-Internal, Norm Favoring; Gamma-External, Norm Doubting; or a Delta-Internal, Norm Doubting (Saladin, p.25-28).

-The description of an Alpha-External, Norm Favoring includes personality characteristics including forceful, dominant, ambitious, assertive, extroverted and action oriented (Saladin, p.25).
+The description of an Alpha-External, Norm Favoring includes personality characteristics including forceful, dominant, ambitious, assertive, extroverted and action-oriented (Saladin, p.25).
 The personality characteristics of a Beta-Internal, Norm Favoring include low keyed, nurturant, responsible, stable, dependable and predictable (Saladin, p.26).
 For Gamma-External, Norm Doubting, characteristics include innovative, clever, adventurous, and questioning of the status quo (Saladin, p.27).
 The common personality characteristics of a Delta-Internal, Norm Doubting include reflective, detached, preoccupied and perceptive (Saladin, p.28).

 In developing the California Psychological Inventory, Harrison Gough avoided using a theory based inventory, and instead, opted to use the approach of examining the setting in which the test is to be used and developing measurements based on the constructs already in operational usage there (Megargee, p.12).
 In this way, Gough proposed, the scales have general direct relevance because they are dealing with concepts which have already attained a degree of functional validity (Megargee, p.12).
 He referred to the 20 scales of the California Psychological Inventory as “folk scales”.
 For the actual method of test and item construction, Gough used the External Criterion method for deriving the majority of the scales, and the rational procedures of Internal Consistency Analysis for the remainder (Megargee, p.25).

-In development of the California Psychological Inventory, a normative sample was used that consisted of six thousand men and seven thousand women (Megargee, p.
+In the development of the California Psychological Inventory, a normative sample was used that consisted of six thousand men and seven thousand women (Megargee, p.
 6).
 The sample cannot be considered a true random or stratified sample for various reasons; however, the sample did include subjects of widely varying age, socioeconomic status, and geographical areas (Megargee, p.
 6).

 The procedures used in assessing the reliability of the California Psychological Inventory were internal consistency with alpha and test-retest.
 The Alpha reliabilities for the 20 folk scales ranged from .62 to .84, with .77 being the median (Saladin, p.3).

 The test-retest reliabilities of the 20 folk scales were assessed for 1 year, 5 years, and 25 years after the initial assessment.
-For the 1 year test-retest assessment, the reliability at the High School level ranged from .51 to .84, with .68 as the median.
-For the 5 year test-retest assessment, the reliability at the adult level ranged from .36 to .73, with .56 as the median.
-For the 25 year test-retest assessment, the reliability at the adult level ranged from .37 to .82, with .58 being the median (Saladin, p.3).
+For the 1-year test-retest assessment, the reliability at the High School level ranged from .51 to .84, with .68 as the median.
+For the 5-year test-retest assessment, the reliability at the adult level ranged from .36 to .73, with .56 as the median.
+For the 25-year test-retest assessment, the reliability at the adult level ranged from .37 to .82, with .58 being the median (Saladin, p.3).

 Reliability was also assessed for 3 Vector scales, using internal consistency with alpha and test-retest.
 The Alpha median was .82, and .59-.77 was the range for test-retest (Saladin, p.3).

 In assessing the validity of the California Psychological Inventory scales, Gough used two basic criteria.
 The first was that the scales must identify people who will behave in a specified way.
 Secondly, people with high scores must impress others as having the quality in question (Megargee, p.27).
 Additionally, Gough subjected the scales to a conceptual analysis to clarify what it is that each scale was assessing as well as exploring them for unexpected relationships and uses (Megargee, p.27).
 These analyses included formal validation studies.
-An acceptable amount of research on the converegent validity of the California Psychological Inventory has also been done.
-Correlations between individual CPI scales and relevant external criteria fall in the .2 to .5 range, which are typical for personality research (http://www.cpp.com).
-Information on item correlations and factorial analyses is unavailable.
+An acceptable amount of research on the convergent validity of the California Psychological Inventory has also been done.
+Correlations between individual CPI scales and relevant external criteria fall in the .2 to .5 range, which is typical for personality research (http://www.cpp.com).
+Information on item correlations and factorial analyses are unavailable.

 Marketing for the California Psychological Inventory has been primarily aimed at business leaders, for use in finding and developing successful employees, identifying and developing leaders and creating efficient organizations.
 However, the CPI is used for measurement in a variety of settings.
-It is often used in schools and colleges for academic counseling, identifying leaders and predicting success; in clinics and counseling agencies for evaluating substance abuse, susceptibility to physical illness, marital discord, juvenile delinquency and criminality, and social immaturity; and for cross cultural and other research (http://www.cpp.com).
+It is often used in schools and colleges for academic counseling, identifying leaders and predicting success; in clinics and counseling agencies for evaluating substance abuse, susceptibility to physical illness, marital discord, juvenile delinquency and criminality, and social immaturity; and for cross-cultural and other research (http://www.cpp.com).

 A range of informative studies have been done utilizing the California Psychological Inventory.
 In 1998, a study was published titled “Prediction of Dysfunctional Job Behaviors Among Law Enforcement Officers” (Sarchione, Cuttler, Muchinsky and Nelson-Gray,1998), and used three of the CPI scales – Responsibility, Socialization, and Self-Control.
 The study concluded that while the CPI was accurate and useful in assessing the construct of conscientiousness, it was not as accurate in hypothesizing construct-oriented life history indices (drug use, criminal, and work) (Sarchione, et al.,1998).